neilchaudhuri/vidya-website/content/blog/black-lives-matter.md

 mugshots](https://www.aclu.org/blog/privacy-technology/surveillance-technologies/amazons-face-recognition-falsely-matched-28),
 and these false positives were disproportionately biased against people of color.

-If only Northpointe and Amazon were as clever with their data science as they were with the names of their algorithms.
+If only Northpointe and Amazon were as clever with the reliability of their algorithms as they were with the names of their algorithms.

 These catastrophic failures aside, there will only be more data analytics not less, and the predictions and decisions by these models will have a profound impact on black lives.
 We will be working on products and services that leverage open-source